skukuck/sundials/doc/shared/RecentChanges.rst

 the next major release.
 Use ``SUN_CSC_MAT`` and ``SUN_CSR_MAT`` instead.

 The ``N_Vector_S`` typedef to ``N_Vector*`` is deprecated and will be removed in the next major release.

+The ``CVodeSetMonitorFn`` and ``CVodeSetMonitorFrequency`` functions have been deprecated and will be removed in the next major release.